Why Study Computer Science?

 What Will I Learn?

-Computer Science majors learn the fundamentals of computation and become better prepared to make choices about how computer technologies can and should be applied, at the organizational and societal levels, as well as individually.
-You will gain deep experience in methods of analysis and problem-solving, and experimental work will allow you to develop skills in the design, analysis, and development of software systems.
-You’ll graduate with excellent preparation for a computing-related career, as well as for graduate study in computer science or engineering.
+The curriculum in computer science presents the fundamentals of computation—the science underlying the computing technologies that have become so pervasive in contemporary society.
+This foundation better prepares one to make choices about how those technologies can and should be applied, at the organizational and societal levels as well as individually.
+The deeper study required of a Computer Science major provides experience in the discipline’s methods of analysis and problem-solving.
+Furthermore, experimental work throughout the curriculum allows majors to develop skills in the design, analysis, and development of software systems, and so provides excellent preparation for a computing-related career as well as for graduate study in computer science or engineering.

 Programming is for everyone.
 Our Computer Science minor can serve your needs for learning about computation and applying it to your discipline.
 A minor requires 20 hours of related coursework at the 200-level or higher.